Thursday, March 23, 2023

 My editor seemed to be moody.
 She didn’t like to be disturbed and preferred quite.
 Some things about her I didn’t understand or agree with, but that is with every boss.
 In the few months we worked together I learned a lot.

-At the end of July, Shannon left for vacation.
+At the end of July, Shana left for vacation.
 I was chopping at the bit to have my chance to fill in.
 Not because I wanted her job, I didn’t, but because I wanted to prove to myself that I could do it.

 That Monday I went to the office to get a head start on Tuesday’s duties.